cabforum/code-signing/docs/CSBR.md

 Before issuing a EV Code Signing Certificate, the CA MUST ensure that all Subject organization information to be included in the EV Code Signing Certificate conforms to the requirements of, and is verified in accordance with the EV Guidelines and matches the information confirmed and documented by the CA pursuant to its verification processes.
 Such verification processes are intended to accomplish the following:

-\(1) Verify Applicant's existence and identity, including;
+1. Verify Applicant's existence and identity, including;

-> \(A) Verify the Applicant's legal existence and identity (as more fully set forth in Section 11.2.3 herein),
+  a.
+Verify the Applicant's legal existence and identity (as more fully set forth in Section 11.2.3 herein),
->
-> \(B) Verify the Applicant's physical existence (business presence at a physical address), and
+  b.
+Verify the Applicant's physical existence (business presence at a physical address), and
->
-> \(C) Verify the Applicant's operational existence (business activity).
+  c.
+Verify the Applicant's operational existence (business activity).

-\(2) Verify the Applicant's authorization for the EV Code Signing Certificate, including;
+2. Verify the Applicant's authorization for the EV Code Signing Certificate, including;

-> \(A) Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,
+  a.
+Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,
->
-> \(B) Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and
+  b.
+Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and
->
-> \(C) Verify that a Certificate Approver has signed or otherwise approved the EV Code Signing Certificate Request.
+  c.
+Verify that a Certificate Approver has signed or otherwise approved the EV Code Signing Certificate Request.

 As a general rule, the CA is responsible for taking all verification steps reasonably necessary to satisfy each of the Verification Requirements set forth in the subsections below.
 The Acceptable Methods of Verification are set forth in the EV Guidelines.
 In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.